 - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to: - 1.
-On the taskbar, right-click the network status icon, and then select Open Network & Internet Settings.
+On the taskbar, right-click the network status icon, and then select Open Network and Sharing Center. - 2.
+Select Set up a new connection or network.